Generalizing random real forcing for inaccessible cardinals: Introduction

-An important and useful property of a Random Real Forcing is not adding undominated real; recall that Cohen Forcing adds $f:\lambda\rightarrow\lambda$ not smaller (meaning, modulo finite set) than all the original reals (where $\lambda$- reals here are functions $\lambda\rightarrow\lambda$).
-However Random Real Forcing has the property that every ``new'' real ($\in^{\lambda}\lambda$) is bounded by a real in the ground model.
-One of the uses of this property is for cardinal invariants; the bounding number $\mathfrak{d}$ \cite{Hal} does not change after forcing with random real forcing.
+An important and useful property of Random Real forcing is not adding a function that is undominated; recall that Cohen Forcing adds $f:\lambda\rightarrow\lambda$ not smaller (meaning, modulo finite set) than any real in the ground model (where $\lambda$-reals here are functions $\lambda\rightarrow\lambda$, i.e. members of $^{\lambda}\lambda$).
+However Random Real forcing has the property that every ``new'' real (i.e. every element of $^{\omega}\omega$) is bounded by a real in the ground model.
+One of the uses of this property is for cardinal invariants; the bounding number $\mathfrak{d}$ \cite{Hal} does not change after forcing with Random Real forcing.

-In paper \cite{Sh:1004}, Shelah described a generalization of the null ideal (meaning, the ideal of Lebesgue measure zero sets) for a weakly compact cardinal $\lambda$; that was done by constructing a forcing that has the properties of random real forcing in $2^{\lambda}$ for a weakly compact $\lambda$; this result is surprising since there is no clear similarity in the definition of the forcing in \cite{Sh:1004} and Random Real Forcing.
+In the paper \cite{Sh:1004}, the second author described a generalization of the null ideal (meaning, the ideal of Lebesgue measure zero sets) for a weakly compact cardinal $\lambda$; that was done by constructing a forcing that has the properties of Random Real forcing in $2^{\lambda}$ for a weakly compact $\lambda$; this result is surprising since there is no clear similarity in the definition of the forcing in \cite{Sh:1004} and Random Real forcing.

-By ``having properties of random real forcing'' we mean a forcing for which: (1) the $\lambda^{+}$- chain condition holds and (2) the forcing is strategically $<\lambda$- complete, we can get even $\lambda$- complete; by those conditions it follows that the forcing preserves cardinals and cofinalities when $\lambda=\lambda^{<\lambda}$.
+By ``having the properties of Random Real forcing'' we mean a forcing for which: (1) the $\lambda^{+}$- chain condition holds and (2) the forcing is strategically $<\lambda$- complete; by those conditions it follows that the forcing preserves cardinals and cofinalities when $\lambda=\lambda^{<\lambda}$.
 Moreover, any new real added in the forcing shall be bounded by a real in the ground model, that will be condition (3): the forcing is $\lambda$- bounding.
-An additional important property is symmetry, but we delay treating it.
+An additional important property is symmetry, but it fails by \cite{Sh:1004}.

 The purpose of this work is to find a forcing as in \cite{Sh:1004} for Mahlo, and even any inaccessible cardinal (therefore may be smaller than the first weakly compact cardinal).
-In section \ref{Mahlo} we shall describe a construction for which the properties of Random Real Forcing hold for any \uline{inaccessible} and in particular \uline{Mahlo cardinal}; those are cardinals whose existence is a weaker condition than the existence of a weakly compact cardinal \cite{Kan}.
+In section \ref{Mahlo} we shall describe a construction for which the properties of Random Real forcing [\ref{trullymaindef}] hold for any \uline{inaccessible} and in particular \uline{Mahlo cardinal}; those are cardinals whose existence is a weaker condition than the existence of a weakly compact cardinal \cite{Kan}.
 However compare to \cite{Sh:1004} we need some parameter $X\subseteq\lambda$ so the definition is not ``pure'' as in \cite{Sh:1004}.